School of Education Ambassadors

 Emily Frizzell ’19

-I am a junior, originally from South Burlington, Vermont. majoring in special education and elementary education.
+I am a senior, originally from South Burlington, Vermont majoring in special and elementary education.
 I am passionate about childhood development, specifically how younger children process and discover new things.
+Outside of the classroom I love to spend time with family and friends, run, cook, and travel.
 If I had to choose one favorite memory from the School of Education it would be having brunch and creating STEM Bins with my methods class at Professor Erin Hone’s house.
+It is amazing how many relationships and friends are formed within #ElonEd.
+While my years at Elon have flown by, the School of Ed will always be my home away from home.

 Molly Kearns ’19

-I am a junior Honors Fellow majoring in special education and elementary education.
+I am a senior Honors Fellow majoring in special and elementary education.
 I am from Pittsburgh, PA, and I am especially passionate about being an Elon student for our university’s emphasis on undergraduate research and mentoring.
-As a Lumen scholar, I am conducting research on the levels of math anxiety in female elementary school teachers and its impact on their math teaching practices.
-In addition to spending time in the elementary schools and doing research, I work as a math tutor for local elementary and middle school math students as well as for elementary education majors taking required math courses.
-On campus, I also enjoy singing with my acapella group, working at Campus Recreation, and being a member of Kappa Delta Sorority.
+As a Lumen scholar, I am conducting research on the levels of math anxiety in elementary school teachers and its impact on their math teaching practices.
+In addition to spending time in the elementary schools and doing research, I work as a math tutor for local elementary and middle school math students.
+On campus, I also enjoy singing with my acapella group and being a member of Kappa Delta Sorority.
 I wanted to become an Ambassador because our School of Education has truly become a home for me.
 One of my favorite all time #ElonEd memories was our student-faculty Thanksgiving lunch in the Curriculum Resources Center.

 Makenzie Mason ’21